To THE CENTER AND NORTH Of Afghanistan

 • Accommodation: Khyber Hotel

-Day 2 To Mazar-e-Sharif then to Balkh District
+Day 2 To Mazar-e-Sharif- Balkh District

 • Visiting the ruins of the Mawlana Jalaluddin Balkhi (known in the west as Rumi) abbey.
 Rumi was born in Balkh in 1207.
 Perhaps the most eminent sufi poet of all time